The Java programming language is ubiquitous.

 But there are also Java developers who are self-taught or who completed training courses to learn the craft.

 Your resume should include all of your education and training, specifically related to the position requirements.
+Including any relevant certificates you may have.

 Whether it’s a 2-year or 4-year degree, or a six-month online course, be sure to list it.